Clergy and Staff

 Jola has been on staff since 2002.
 She manages the maintenance schedule and room set-ups, maintains the cleanliness of temple and works with all vendors on special projects.
 She is our building manager and event coordinator.

-Jola was born in Warsaw and came to the United States in 2002.
-She is happy to be working at Temple Jeremiah because she already had a special kinship with the Jewish people -- she spent her childhood in Otwock, Poland, where there was a large Jewish population and her mother was involved in a commemorative memorial to the Jews from that area who perished in the Holocaust.
+Jola was born in Warsaw.
+She is happy to be working at Temple Jeremiah because she already had a special kinship with the Jewish people – she spent her childhood in Otwock, Poland, where there was a large Jewish population and her mother was involved in a commemorative memorial to the Jews from that area who perished in the Holocaust.

 Jola appreciates being a part of the Jeremiah community and would like to thank everyone for giving her a chance to grow in her job.